Stefan-Grant-Personal/proportions-calculator/README.md

 To use this program, you need to follow these steps:

-1. Find the folder containing `ProportionsCalculator.exe`.
+1. Find the directory containing `ProportionsCalculator.dll`.

-2. Create a file called `input_quantities.json` in the same directory as `ProportionsCalculator.exe`, and fill it out in the following format:
+2. Edit a file called `input.json` in the same directory as `ProportionsCalculator.dll`, and fill it out in the following format:

     ```json
     {